-The following troubleshooting information might be helpful if you experience problems when using Policy Director with Client Security Software.
+The following troubleshooting information might be helpful if you experience problems when using Tivoli Access Manager with Client Security Software.

-Problem Symptom Possible Solution Local policy settings do not correspond to those on the server Action Policy Director allows certain bit configurations that are not supported by UVM.
+Problem Symptom Possible Solution Local policy settings do not correspond to those on the server Action Tivoli Access Manager allows certain bit configurations that are not supported by UVM.
 Consequently, local policy requirements can override settings made by an administrator when configuring the PD server.
 This is a known limitation.
-Policy Director setup settings are not accessible Action Policy Director setup and local cache setup settings are not accessible on the Policy Setup page in the Administrator Utility.
-Install the Policy Director runtime Environment.
-If the Runtime Environment is not installed on the IBM client, the Policy Director settings on the Policy Setup page will not be available.
-A user's control is valid for both the user and the group Action When configuring the Policy Director server, if you define a user to a group, the user's control is valid for both the user and the group if Traverse bit is on.
-No action is required.
+Tivoli Access Manager setup settings are not accessible Action

+Problem Symptom Possible Solution Tivoli Access Manager setup and local cache setup settings are not accessible on the Policy Setup page in the Administrator Utility.
+Environment.
+If the Runtime Environment is A user's control is valid for both the user Action and the group